Art&Co. Announces the Launch of the World's Largest Online Art Auction for COVID-19

-LONDON, May 28, 2020 /PRNewswire/ -- Art&Co. ('Art&Co.'), an initiative connecting the worlds of art, finance and support groups launches the world's largest online auction bringing relief to COVID-19 victims.
-It is backed by PremFina ('PremFina' or the 'Company'), the U.K.'s first venture capital backed alternative insurance premium finance company.
+LONDON, May 28, 2020 /PRNewswire/ -- Art&Co. ("Art&Co."), an initiative connecting the worlds of art, finance and support groups launches the world's largest online auction bringing relief to COVID-19 victims.
+It is backed by PremFina ("PremFina" or the "Company"), the U.K.'s first venture capital backed alternative insurance premium finance company.
+Fineqia International Inc. (the "Company" or "Fineqia") (CSE: FNQ) (OTC: FNQQF) (Frankfurt: FNQA) is among Art&Co.'s founding partners.

 Art&Co. addresses a stark statistic that only 3% of natural disasters are covered by Insurance.
 Funds raised from the online auction comprising more than 200 pieces, will support frontline charities and NGOs providing healthcare, food, medicines and guidance to those affected by the contagion.